 In addition if Vista is not working, you may always access Aplia directly (www.aplia.com) and thus I will treat Aplia as a back-up method for announcements to students in case of a major issue with Vista.
-Make sure you use your correct email address entered into Aplia so that I can communicate with you that way.

 Students have full access from the beginning of the quarter in Aplia but have the option of waiting through the grace period to make payment (directly to Aplia).
 This gives students some flexibility in determining if they want to stay in the class or if they are waiting for financial aid.